 - Stainless steel or ceramic bowls

-- Unopened boxes of cat or dog treats
+- Unopened cat or dog food and treats ,

-- Leather or cotton collars in good shape
+- Dog and Cat collars in good shape

 - Crates in good repair (no rust and all parts in good working order)

-- Plastic or rubber toys (nothing fuzzy or furry)
+- Plastic or rubber cat toys (nothing fuzzy or furry),

 - Wooden chew items and accessories for rabbits and small rodents (new only)